Frequent NYC Landlord Questions About Window Guards

 Compliance with the window guard law is not optional for tenants of multiple dwellings.
 If a tenant refuses window guard installation, landlords can report them online.

-Do you have additional questions about window guards?
-Please post them below, and we’ll do our best to answer them or to point you in the right direction.
-If you have questions about your building insurance, call our office at 877-576-5200.
+Do you have additional questions about window guards or building insurance, call our office at 877-576-5200.